oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 relatively long periods when the connections are not needed.
 The high availability features of pools also make small pools useful for applications that want a few connections available for infrequent use and requires them to be immediately usable when acquired.
+Applications that would benefit from connection pooling but are too difficult to modify from the use of :ref:`standalone connections <standaloneconnection>` can take advantage of :ref:`implicitconnpool`.

 In python-oracledb Thick mode, the pool implementation uses Oracle's `session pool technology <https://www.oracle.com/pls/topic/lookup?ctx=dblatest&